Paul Polman

 Why organisations work with Paul Polman

 - A ten-year CEO run at Unilever with documented results.
-Shareholder returns rose 290 percent during his tenure while the company held the top global sustainability ranking.
+Shareholder returns rose 290 percent while the company held the top global sustainability ranking, ended quarterly earnings guidance on day one, and defeated Kraft Heinz’s 143 billion dollar hostile takeover bid in 2017.

 - Co-architect of the UN Sustainable Development Goals as one of 27 members of Ban Ki-moon’s High Level Panel.
 He helped build the framework boards now report against.

-- Net Positive, co-authored with Andrew Winston, was named a Financial Times Business Book of the Year.
-The pair ranked first in the 2025 Thinkers50 list of the world’s most influential management thinkers.
+- Net Positive, his book with Andrew Winston, was named a Financial Times Business Book of the Year and won the Thinkers50 Breakthrough Idea Award.

 Biography highlights